-Is your country a contracting state to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards?
+Is your jurisdiction a contracting state to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards?
 Since when has the Convention been in force?
 Were any declarations or notifications made under articles I, X and XI of the Convention?
 What other multilateral conventions relating to international commercial and investment arbitration is your country a party to?

 Ghana is a contracting state to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the New York Convention).
-Ghana became a member of the New York Convention on 9 April, 1968.
+Ghana became a party to the New York Convention on 9 April 1968, which came into force on the same date.
 No declarations or notifications were made under articles I, X and XI of the New York Convention.
 Ghana is also a party to the International Convention on the Settlement of Investment Disputes, which came into force on 14 October 1966.
 In addition, Ghana is a party to the United Nations Commission on International Trade Law (UNCITRAL).

-2 Bilateral investment treaties
+Bilateral investment treaties

-Do bilateral investment treaties exist with other countries?
+2 Do bilateral investment treaties exist with other countries?

-Yes; Ghana has entered into 26 bilateral investment treaties with other countries, most of which contain dispute resolution provisions.
+Yes.
+Ghana has entered into 28 bilateral investment treaties with other countries, most of which contain dispute resolution provisions.
+The most recent treaty was signed between Ghana and Turkey on 1 March 2016.

-2 Domestic arbitration law
+Domestic arbitration law